-An information technology or IT assessment is a systematic analysis of your business' technology needs.
+A technology needs assessment is a systematic analysis of your business' IT needs.
 It's a way of looking at what technology, systems and processes you currently have and use, and what you might need in the future to support your business objectives and growth.

-To avoid wasting time and money, and be able to make informed decisions, you should carry out an IT needs assessment before you make any technology purchases or changes in your business.
+To avoid wasting time and money, and be able to make informed decisions, you should carry out a technology needs assessment before you make any IT purchases or changes in your business.

 How to assess technology needs in your business ?

 Technology needs assessment process typically involves several steps.
 You should:

 1. Gather relevant information - audit your infrastructure, processes and current systems.
 Study your workflows and find out how employees use current technology and do their work.
 Carry out focus groups with relevant staff, or conduct surveys, interviews, etc to collect as much relevant information as you can.
 You can use many different business analysis tools for strategic planning.

 2. Identify drivers for change - review the strengths and weaknesses of existing IT systems and identify areas that are causing problems.
 Understand the reasons for change.
 For example, do you need new IT systems to satisfy new legislation, streamline processes for efficiency, meet customer needs or simply to remain competitive in the market?

 3. Determine the requirements - aim to identify all possible requirements.
 You can decide later which ones are critical, realistic and affordable.
-Align your requirements with your business objectives and goals.
+The key is to align IT with your overall business strategy.
 For example, if your objective is to improve customer service, do you need a new system to communicate with customers more effectively?
 If you're aiming to increase efficiencies, will the new system help you to simplify operations?
 If necessary, include your stakeholders in this process.